 Advanced Micro Devices, Inc.

 Analog Devices, Inc.

-Broadcom Inc.
+NXP Semiconductors N.V.

-Infineon Technologies AG
+ON Semiconductor Corporation

-Intel Corporation
+Broadcom Inc. Qorvo, Inc.

-Marvell Technology Group Ltd.
+Infineon Technologies AG QUALCOMM Incorporated

-Maxim Integrated Products, Inc.
+Intel Corporation Renesas Electronics Corporation

-Microchip Technology Incorporated
+Marvell Technology Group Ltd. Skyworks Solutions, Inc. Microchip Technology Incorporated STMicroelectronics N.V.

-NVIDIA Corporation NXP Semiconductors N.V.
-ON Semiconductor Corporation QUALCOMM Incorporated Skyworks Solutions, Inc. STMicroelectronics N.V.
-Xilinx, Inc.
+NVIDIA Corporation

-To the extent the companies had not released financial results for the year or the most recent quarter, the committee based its evaluation on estimates and projections of the companies' financial results for 2020.
+To the extent the companies had not released financial results for the year or the most recent quarter, the committee based its evaluation on estimates and projections of the companies' financial results for 2021.

 This list includes both broad-based and niche suppliers that operate in our key markets or offer technology that competes with our products.
 The committee considers annually whether the list is still appropriate in terms of revenue, market capitalization and changes in business activities of the companies.
-The committee made no changes to the list of competitor companies in 2020.
+In 2021, Maxim Integrated Products, Inc. and Xilinx, Inc. were removed from the list because of acquisitions.
+Consequently, the committee added Qorvo, Inc. and Renesas Electronics Corporation.

-Assessment of 2020 performance
+Assessment of 2021 performance

-The committee spent extensive time in December and January assessing TI's results and strategic progress for 2020.
+The committee spent extensive time in December and January assessing TI's results and strategic progress for 2021.
 In setting bonuses, the committee considered quantitative and qualitative measures on both an absolute and relative basis, and the company's strategic focus on long-term growth of free cash flow per share, and made certain that resulting decisions were founded on both solid data and sound judgment.
 On an absolute basis, revenue and operating profit margin were both positive, with operating profit being better than median relative to competitors while revenue remained below median.
 TSR was also positive on an absolute basis and below median relative to competitors.
-Free cash flow for the year was \$5.5 billion and 38% of revenue.
-In aggregate, the committee determined that the company continued to strengthen its strategic position and operating performance, while also growing 2020 Analog revenue.
-Therefore, the committee targeted a bonus increase of 5 percent for 2020, except for two named executive officers who were newer to their roles and received higher bonus increases in an effort to more closely align their total cash with the competitive market for their roles and the company's performance.
+Free cash flow for the year was \$6.3 billion and 34.3% of revenue.
+In aggregate, the committee determined that the company continued to strengthen its strategic position and operating performance, while also growing 2021 revenue.
+Therefore, the committee targeted a bonus increase of 10% for 2021.
 Details on the committee's assessment are below.